Kray twins: Nightclub owners

-The Kray twins' criminal records and dishonourable discharges ended their boxing careers, and the brothers turned to crime full-time.
-They bought a run-down snooker club in Mile End where they started several protection rackets.
-By the end of the 1950s, the Krays were working for Jay Murray from Liverpool and were involved in truck hijacking, armed robbery, and arson, through which they acquired other clubs and properties.
-In 1960, Ronnie was imprisoned for 18 months for running a protection racket.
-While he was in prison, Peter Rachman, head of a landlord operation, sold Reggie a nightclub called Esmeralda's Barn to ward off threats of further extortion.
-The location is where the Berkeley Hotel now stands.
+With their boxing careers ended by their criminal records and dishonourable discharges, the Kray twins turned to crime full-time.
+They bought a run-down snooker club in Mile End, where they started several protection rackets.
+By the end of the 1950s, they were working for Liverpool gangster Jay Murray and were involved in truck hijacking, armed robbery and arson, through which they acquired other clubs and properties.
+In 1960 Ronnie was imprisoned for eighteen months for running a protection racket.
+While Ronnie was in prison, Peter Rachman, head of a landlord operation, sold Reggie a nightclub called Esmeralda's Barn to ward off threats of further extortion.
+The location was where the Berkeley Hotel now stands.

-Ownership of Esmeralda's Barn increased the Krays' influence in the West End by making them celebrities as well as criminals.
-The twins adopted a norm according to which anyone who failed to show due respect would be severely punished.
-Both brothers notoriously laundered money through dog and horse tracks as well as through businesses, which led to several others being investigated during the mid-1960s for their co-operation with the crimes.
-The twins were assisted by a banker named Alan Cooper who wanted protection against the Krays' South London rivals, the Richardson Gang.
+Ownership of Esmeralda's Barn increased the Krays' influence in London's West End by making them celebrities as well as criminals.
+The twins adopted a norm according to which anyone who failed to show due respect would be severely punished, this usually consisted of excessive violence and harsh beatings.
+Both brothers notoriously laundered money through dog- and horse-tracks as well as through businesses, which led to several others being investigated during the mid-1960s for their part in the Krays' crimes.
+The twins were assisted by a banker named Alan Cooper, who wanted protection against the Krays' South London rivals, the aforementioned Richardson Gang.

 Raban called Ronnie the "dimmer" of the two twins, writing that he was "a man whose grasp on reality was so slight and pathologically deranged that he was able to live out a crude, primarily coloured fiction, twisting the city into the shape of a bad thriller".
-Ronnie quite consciously modelled the style of "the Firm" after what he read about the Chicago underworld in Capone's time, for example having his own personal barber visit his flat to work on his hair because he read somewhere that was the normal practice with Chicago gangsters in the 1920s.
+Ronnie quite consciously modelled the style of the Firm on what he read about the Chicago underworld in Capone's time, for example getting his own personal barber to visit his flat to work on his hair because he had read somewhere that was the normal practice with Chicago gangsters in the 1920s.

 Celebrity status

-In the 1960s, the Kray twins were widely seen as prosperous and charming celebrity nightclub owners and were part of the Swinging London scene.
-A large part of their fame was due to their non-criminal activities as popular figures on the celebrity circuit, being photographed by David Bailey on more than one occasion and socialising with lords, MPs, socialites and show business characters, including Frank Sinatra, Peter Sellers, Joan Collins, Judy Garland, Diana Dors, George Raft, Sammy Davis Jr., Shirley Bassey, Liza Minnelli, Cliff Richard, Dusty Springfield, Jayne Mansfield, Richard Harris, Danny La Rue, and Barbara Windsor.
+In the 1960s the Kray twins were widely seen as prosperous and charming celebrity nightclub owners and were part of the Swinging London scene.
+A large part of their fame was due to their non-criminal activities as popular figures on the celebrity circuit, being photographed by David Bailey on more than one occasion and socialising with lords, MPs, socialites and show-business characters, including Frank Sinatra, Peter Sellers, Joan Collins, Judy Garland, Diana Dors, George Raft, Sammy Davis Jr, Shirley Bassey, Liza Minnelli, Cliff Richard, Dusty Springfield, Jayne Mansfield, Richard Harris, Danny La Rue and Barbara Windsor.

 They were the best years of our lives.
 They called them the swinging sixties.
 The Beatles and the Rolling Stones were rulers of pop music, Carnaby Street ruled the fashion world... and me and my brother ruled London.
 We were fucking untouchable.